 One of the most common eye conditions in children, focusing problems usually occur during or soon after the task in question.
 The symptoms may include, but are not limited to the following:

-Prescribing of spectacle lenses for close work may be all that is required.
+Prescribing of spectacles for close work may be all that is required.
 However, for some focusing problems, a behavioural optometrist can prescribe visual therapy activities for your child to practise at home.
 Treatment duration will depend on the particular patient’s condition.

 Visual hygiene must also be considered.
 Regular breaks from near tasks as well as a good working distance (generally elbow-to-fist) from reading or writing material is important, and good lighting is essential at night.

 A child with a convergence problem is unable to turn both eyes inwards together, and struggles with maintaining this posture.
 Most times it is a fatigue problem caused by close work in susceptible individuals.
 The child may never have refined this ability, but it is only with the commencement of school work and learning to read, that this problem becomes more apparent.
 Another reason may be that the visual system may be fatiguing and allowing one eye to drift out.

 Convergence insufficiency is a condition in which the individual has difficulty keeping both eyes turned in to point in the same position when they are doing close work (eg reading, writing, and computer work).